yixinglin/sobot-rimulator/readme.md

 and proximity sensor readings.
 While in my extension Graph-based SLAM algorithm was integrated to perform an estimation of the full traverse trajectory additionally.
 Moreover, Occupancy Grid Mapping algorithm and A* Path Planning algorithm were also integrated into the simulator.
-The path planning algorithm searches a path for the robot towards the goal based on the map created by the mapping algorithm.
+The path planning algorithm searches a path for the robot towards the goal based on the grid map created by the mapping algorithm.

 ## Setup